 If you have fair credit, or average credit, you probably have a credit score between 640 and 699.
 So you -probably won’t qualify for any of the best balance transfer cards on the market.
 Those are reserved for people with good credit.
 With fair credit, you’re more likely to end up with a high interest rate, high transfer fee and low credit limit.
 But if a balance transfer is a priority, there are a few cards to choose from.

 Here are the best balance transfer cards for fair credit:

 Ollo Platinum Mastercard: $0 annual fee.
-Not Offered on balance transfers (4% fee) and Not Offered on purchases. regular APR.
+N/A on balance transfers (4% fee) and N/A on purchases.
+N/A

 UNITY Visa Secured Credit Card: $39 annual fee.
 Introductory 9.95% APR for 6 months on balance transfers (3% fee).
 17.99% fixed APR. $250 minimum deposit.

 Aspire Federal Credit Union membership is open to anyone who joins the American Consumer Council ($8 for a year membership, $15 for lifetime).
 Employees and family members from a host of partner organizations throughout the northeastern U.S. are also eligible for free membership.
 Call Aspire customer service at 1 (732) 388-0477 to check if an employer or group is included.

 Secured credit cards are not good balance transfer cards for people with fair credit because they don’t let you transfer more than the amount of your refundable security deposit.
 If you have the money for the deposit, you can just pay off your debt directly and save yourself the 3% to 5% transfer fee.